Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 **Taming the Gravedigger King: What Earth’s monarchs can tell us about Daar’s future**
 *Author and photographer: Ava Magdalena Ríos*

-*”There’s a friend in a fridge up there.
+*"There’s a friend in a fridge up there.
 A good man who deserves way more.
-Fuck, they all deserve way more.”*
+Fuck, they all deserve way more."*

 When we think of royalty in the human context, those of us with an Anglocentric world view inevitably think of the British royal family first.
 We think of their palaces, castles and estates, their fine clothing, their received pronunciation and the gentle way they wield very little power but an enormous amount of *influence.* In times of disaster, perhaps they tour the hospitals, meet the wounded, raise spirits and inspire.
 Perhaps they go on to sponsor charities or organize events.
 The work they do - and it is in fact work, despite envious accusations otherwise - is genteel, refined and even glamorous.